 The collapse of Soviet control around the world

 The Soviet Union’s financial crisis increasingly limited its ability to underwrite client states, and the last half of the 1980s saw a reduction of Cold War-related tensions in the Third World.
-This allowed the United States a much freer hand in Central America, where it was able to influence events in Nicaragua to bring about the end of Sandinista rule and democratic elections; this would weaken, and ultimately end, the insurgency on El Savador.
+This allowed the United States a much freer hand in Central America, where it was able to influence events in Nicaragua to bring about the end of Sandinista rule and democratic elections; this would weaken, and ultimately end, the insurgency on El Salvador.

 Other governments around the world, for example in Vietnam, Ethiopia and Angola, found themselves having to deal with their own situations without Soviet backing, and as a result moved towards more realism and compromise n their dealings with non-Communist neighbors and their own economic situations.
 On the other hand the new situation helped forced the South African government into talks to end Apartheid and release opponents from prison, most notably Nelson Mandela.